calphool/TRS80MXS/README.md

 This is repo is for the TRS-80 Modular eXpansion System (MXS).
 The intent is to make it the final of a series of prototypes (TRS80HDD and TRS80GS and a memory expansion module).

-The MXS consists of three modules set up as a stackable set.
+The MXS consists of four modules set up as a stackable set.
 So, you can build the base module first, which will give you a 32k memory expansion for your TRS-80 Model 1, as well as a power conditioning base that the other boards use.
-Then you can make either the floppy drive emulator or the TI video/graphics board (or both).
+Then you can make either the floppy drive emulator, the TI video/graphics board, or the WIFI board (or all three).
 The boards snap together.

 Theory of Operation
 ===================